Orbital mechanics: The patched conic approximation

-where $a_p$ is the semimajor axis of the planet's orbit relative to the Sun; $m_p$ and $m_s$ are the masses of the planet and Sun, respectively.
+where $a_\text{p}$ is the semimajor axis of the planet's orbit relative to the Sun; $m_\text{p}$ and $m_\text{S}$ are the masses of the planet and Sun, respectively.

 This simplification is sufficient to compute rough estimates of fuel requirements, and rough time-of-flight estimates, but it is not generally accurate enough to guide a spacecraft to its destination.
 For that, numerical methods are required.

 The universal variable formulation

-To address computational shortcomings of traditional approaches for solving the 2-body problem, the universal variable formulation was developed.
+To address the computational shortcomings of traditional approaches for solving the 2-body problem, the universal variable formulation was developed.
 It works equally well for the circular, elliptical, parabolic, and hyperbolic cases, the differential equations converging well when integrated for any orbit.
 It also generalizes well to problems incorporating perturbation theory.

 Perturbations

 The universal variable formulation works well with the variation of parameters technique, except now, instead of the six Keplerian orbital elements, we use a different set of orbital elements: namely, the satellite's initial position and velocity vectors $x_0$ and $v_0$ at a given epoch $t = 0$.
 In a two-body simulation, these elements are sufficient to compute the satellite's position and velocity at any time in the future, using the universal variable formulation.
 Conversely, at any moment in the satellite's orbit, we can measure its position and velocity, and then use the universal variable approach to determine what its initial position and velocity would have been at the epoch.
 In perfect two-body motion, these orbital elements would be invariant (just like the Keplerian elements would be).

 However, perturbations cause the orbital elements to change over time.
 Hence, the position element is written as $x_0(t)$ and the velocity element as $v_0(t)$, indicating that they vary with time.
 The technique to compute the effect of perturbations becomes one of finding expressions, either exact or approximate, for the functions $x_0(t)$ and $v_0(t)$.

 The following are some effects which make real orbits differ from the simple models based on a spherical Earth.
 Most of them can be handled on short timescales (perhaps less than a few thousand orbits) by perturbation theory because they are small relative to the corresponding two-body effects.